Pregnancy Research Activities and Advances

 • Studies on the epidemiology of HIV infection and complications in pregnant women and the safety of using new medications during pregnancy

 • Current studies in the Developmental Biology and Congenital Anomalies Branch of the DER include immunobiology of the placenta and maternal-fetal interactions.
-The Branch also funds opportunities for and studies on understanding embryonic development and the origin and development of structural birth defects.
+The Branch also funds opportunities for and studies on understanding embryonic development and the origin and development of structural congenital anomalies.

 • The Gynecologic Health and Disease Branch of the DER supports studies of interventions for identifying, preventing, and treating women at risk for obstetric fistula and other pelvic floor disorders.
 The National Center for Medical Rehabilitation Research funds the Center for Research on Women with Disabilities (CROWD), which completed the Final Report of the National Study of Women with Physical Disabilities in 1999.
 That report found that pregnant women with disabilities face significant challenges in finding health care providers who are knowledgeable about their disability to help them manage their pregnancy.